-Hydro One Remotes receives RRRP amounts through the Independent Electricity System Operator (IESO).
-At December 31, 2022, the Company recognized a regulatory asset representing the amounts required to achieve breakeven net income, as regulated under the cost recovery model, in excess of cumulative RRRP amounts received.
-In 2023, RRRP amounts received were lower (2022 - lower) than amounts required to achieve breakeven net income, and as such, the regulatory asset was increased by \$5 million (2022 - \$15 million).
-In the absence of rate-regulated accounting, 2023 revenue would have been lower by \$5 million (2022 - \$15 million).
+Hydro One Remotes receives RRRP amounts from the Independent Electricity System Operator (IESO).
+As at December 31, 2022, the Company recognized a regulatory asset representing the amounts required to achieve breakeven net income, as regulated under the cost recovery model, in excess of cumulative RRRP amounts received.
+In 2024, RRRP amounts received were higher (2023 - lower) than amounts required to achieve breakeven net income, and as such, the regulatory asset decreased by \$12 million (2023 - increased by \$5 million).